We Need Your Support!

 - The Evil Eye and the Wise Owl: Two of the most prominent symbols of local culture.
 The evil eye refers to any eye-shaped object (usually a talisman) that can protect the bearer from curses.
 The wise owl is a small figurine that symbolizes wisdom (the owl was the spirit animal of Goddess Athena) and brings luck.

 - Replicas of Ancient Artifacts: Locals use metal, bronze, iron, wood, and stone to recreate impeccable replicas of ancient statues, jewelry, and vases that make for the most amazing souvenirs to take home from your trip

 It’s more than just having an enjoyable meal; it’s a whole culture.
 Greek gastronomy is famous worldwide for its incomparable tastes and unique local products.

 Luckily for you, you can easily find all kinds of food and drinks throughout Athens in street stalls, food markets, small eateries, delis, and restaurants.

 Your only problem is going to be which ones to sample first.

-In fact, your options for local food and drinks in Athens are so many, that we have decided to put together the list below to help you out.
+In fact, there are so many options for local food and drinks in Athens that we have decided to put together the list below to help you out.

 Local’s tip: If you only have a few days or even hours in Athens, make sure to visit the Athens Central Market for a full-blown culinary experience: here you’ll find the most popular local food products to taste on the spot or take back home as a souvenir.